Egypt asks YouTube to remove video of sexual assault victim

 Sisi, Egypt's former army chief who won a landslide poll victory last month after deposing elected Islamist president Mohamed Mursi last July, has frequently spoken highly of women and their importance to society.

-A police officer who rescued the victim of sexual harassment should be honored, Sisi said, in an apparent reference to the woman in the video.
+A police officer who rescued the victim of sexual harassment should be honoured, Sisi said, in an apparent reference to the woman in the video.

 But some liberals have been wary of Sisi, especially after remarks he made defending an army practice - later denied by an army court - of conducting "virginity tests" on female protesters who complained of abuse.